Accuracy-exe/Reapers-Quest/README.md

 # Reapers-Quest
-A text-based python mini project
+A text-based python mini project.
 The files here are the current version of the project

 # Installation...